How to improve your website security in just one read

 - Contact your website administrator right away.

 - Change any password associated with the site.
-The longer and more crazy the better.
+The longer and crazier the better.

 - You or your website admin will then work to restore the site from a backup clean copy.
 Once the backup copy is working, work on identifying how the hack was performed and what steps are necessary to prevent it in the future.